ioBroker/ioBroker.mqtt/README.md

 - **Authentication/Username** - If authentication required, you can specify the username.
 It is suggested to always use SSL with authentication to not send passwords over unsecure connection.
 - **Authentication/Password** - Password for user.
 - **Mask to publish own states** - Pattern to filter ioBroker states, which will be sent to clients.
 You can use wildcards to specify group of messages, e.g "*.memRss, mqtt.0.*` to get all memory states of all adapters and all states of adapter mqtt.0
-- **Publish only on change** - New messages will be sent to client only if the state value changes.
+- **Publish only on change** - New messages will be sent to a client only if the state value changes.
 Every message sent by the client will be accepted, even if the value does not change.
-- **Publish own states on connect** - by every client connection the all known states will be sent to client (defined by the state mask), to tell him which states has the ioBroker.
+- **Publish own states on connect** - by every client connection the all known states will be sent to a client (defined by the state mask), to tell him which states the ioBroker has.
 - **Prefix for all topics** - if set, every sent topic will be prepended with this prefix, e.g. if prefix `iobroker/` all states will have names like `**iobroker**/mqtt/0/connected`
 - **Trace output for every message** - Debug outputs.
 - **Send states (ack=true) too** - Normally only the states/commands with `ack=false` will be sent to partner.
 If this flag is set every state independent of ack will be sent to partner.
-- **Use different topic names for set and get** - if active, so every state will have two topics: ```adapter/instance/stateName``` and ```adapter/instance/stateName/set```.
-In this case topic with `/set` will be used to send non acknowledged commands (ack: false) and topic without `/set` to receive state updates (with ack: true).
+- **Use different topic names for set and get** - if active, so every state will have two topics: `adapter/instance/stateName` and `adapter/instance/stateName/set`.
+In this case, a topic with `/set` will be used to send non acknowledged commands (ack: false) and topic without `/set` to receive state updates (with ack: true).
 The client will receive sent messages back in this mode.
-- **Interval before send topics by connection** - Pause between connection and when all topics will be sent to client (if activated).
+- **Interval before send topics by connection** - Pause between connection and when all topics will be sent to a client (if activated).
 - **Send interval** - Interval between packets by sending all topics (if activated).
 Used only by once after the connection establishment.
 - **Force clean session** - Overwrite the client settings and clear or keep session.
-- **Publish messages without "retain" flag** - Send messages to other clients without retain flag (read more in next paragraph)
+- **Publish messages without "retain" flag** - Send messages to other clients without a retain flag (read more in next paragraph)

-The ioBroker MQTT-Broker in server mode only simulates the behaviour of real MQTT-Broker (like Mosquitto), but it is not the same.
+The ioBroker MQTT-Broker in server mode only simulates the behavior of real MQTT-Broker (like Mosquitto), but it is not the same.
 Real MQTT-Broker normally does not save the values of the topics and just forwards the message to other subscribed clients.

-To force real MQTT-Broker to behave like ioBroker MQTT-Broker all messages must be sent with "retain" flag.
+To force real MQTT-Broker to behave like ioBroker MQTT-Broker, all messages must be sent with "retain" flag.
-In this case the values will be stored too.
+In this case, the values will be stored too.

-ioBroker MQTT-Broker saves always the values into the States-DB, so it can be processed by other adapters.
+ioBroker MQTT-Broker always saves the values into the States-DB, so it can be processed by other adapters.
-Because of that the messages are always published with retain flag.
+Because of that, the messages are always published with a retain flag.

-If your client has problems with retained messages you can force ioBroker MQTT-Broker to send messages without retain flag with `Publish messages without "retain" flag` option.
+If your client has problems with retained messages, you can force ioBroker MQTT-Broker to send messages without a retain flag with `Publish messages without "retain" flag` option.
-In this case the messages will be stored in States-DB anyway.
+In this case, the messages will be stored in States-DB anyway.

-If the option `Send states (ack=true) too` is not activated, so you can clear the value of the topic (state) with `ack=true` and the update will not bes sent to subscribed clients.
+If the option `Send states (ack=true) too` is not activated, so you can clear the value of the topic (state) with `ack=true` and the update will not be sent to subscribed clients.
-And when the client connects next time it will not get the last command again.
+And when the client connects next time, it will not get the last command again.

 The JS-Code should look like this:
 ```